 - consider subject choices, special education provisions, transport to and from school, vocational education programs, and cultural and sporting opportunities

 - consider behaviour management, discipline and uniform policies.

-If your child is enrolling from a non-state school to a state school (or vice versa), the new school can request a
+If your child is enrolling from a non-state school to a state school (or vice versa) in Queensland, the new school can request a

 transfer note (PDF, 209KB) from the previous school.
 There is no need for parents or carers to complete any additional forms.